How to harden Windows XP, Windows Vista and Windows 7?

 How can the status of hardening be determined?

 The quickest way is with AuditTAP.
-The free tool checks how well a computer meets the system hardening recommendations of Microsoft and IT security authorities and organizations.
+The free tool checks how well a computer meets the System Hardening recommendations of Microsoft and IT security authorities and organizations.

 Note: This simple check with the AuditTAP only works with Windows 7 and higher, not with Windows Vista and Windows XP.
 For these operating systems, a manual audit must be performed.